 They can pull parents and children apart from each other.
 Children may witness their parents using drugs; then, they start to use them themselves.

 Workers with addictions are less productive and more likely to lose their jobs.
 They are also more likely to commit crimes.
 Growing and producing drugs pollutes the ground and destroys water resources.
 But these impacts are reversible.
-Healthy Life Recovery provides addiction treatment resources for San Diego residents.
+Healthy Life Recovery is a San Diego Drug Rehab Center that provides addiction treatment resources for people in need.
 Contact us today.